ivantcholakov/starter-public-edition-4/README.md

 ```
 where $lang['dear'] = 'Dear Mr. %s %s,';

-Here is a way how to translate title, alt, placeholder and valie attributes:
+Here is a way how to translate title, alt, placeholder and value attributes:

 ```php
 <img src="..." i18n:title="click_me" />